 This is the recipe I follow, as I make it weekly for Aj, it is very easy for me these days.
 I already have posted a microwave version.

 But I know many of the readers google search specifically.
 So thought I should post this yummy recipe here.

-Paneer butter masala or butter paneer is a popular Indian recipe.
-It is widely known through out the world as most of the Indian restaurants have this as main side dish in their menu card.
+Paneer butter masala also known as simply butter paneer is a popular Indian recipe.
+Widely known throughout the world, that is most of the Indian restaurants have this as main side dish in their menu card.

-Buttery, creamy, rich side dish for flatbread with Indian cottage cheese Paneer is such a delight for taste buds.
-It is very easy to prepare this at home if you follow the steps.
+Buttery, creamy as well as rich side dish for flatbread with Indian cottage cheese Paneer is such a delight for taste buds.
+Besides, it is very easy to prepare this at home if you follow the steps.

-There are numerous versions of the recipe available in the internet.
-But since it is widely made in Indian restaurants and households, each have it’s own touch.
+Since it is widely made in Indian restaurants and households, each have it's own touch.
 There is no major right or wrong as long as the base remains same.
+Let's get started!

-Paneer – Even though fresh homemade paneer is best in the gravy, you can also use fresh paneer available in Indian groceries.
+Paneer - Even though fresh homemade paneer is best in the gravy, you can also use fresh or frozen paneer available in Indian groceries.
 Though homemade are economical, fresh paneer and frozen are convenient.

-Tomato – Use red ripe tomatoes for best color, taste.
-You can also substitute this with 2 to 3 tablespoon of store bought tomato paste or ¼ cup store bought tomato puree.
-Adjust the quantity according to the tart.
+Tomato - Use red ripe tomatoes for best color as well as taste.
+You can also substitute this with 2 to 3 tablespoon of store bought paste or ¼ cup store bought puree.
+Adjust with the quantity according to the tart.

-Cream – Tinned nestle cream or cooking cream works best.
+Cream - Tinned nestle cream as well as cooking cream works well.
 Alternately, use milk instead of water to dilute if you do not have cream.

 Butter - Unsalted butter won't affect the salt measurement in the recipe, for that reason, it is perfect for making butter paneer.